dmytro-vydysh/deep-json-validation/README.md

 ## Method json()

-It is used to serialize the JV validation schema into a JSON that we can then historicize or perform other operations.\
+It is used to serialize the JV validation schema into a JSON that we can then store or perform other operations.\
 The JSON produced can later be used to reconstruct the original JV validation schema.

 Warning: If you used real classes when using the JVClass validators,\